-Under IAS 37 Provision, Contingent Liabilities and Contingent Assets, a change in the current market-based discount rate will result in a change in the measurement of the provision whereas under Canadian GAAP, discount rates are note changed unless there is an increase in the estimated future cash flows in which case the incremental cash flows are discounted at current market based rates.
+Under IAS 37 Provision, Contingent Liabilities and Contingent Assets, a change in the current market-based discount rate will result in a change in the measurement of the provision whereas under Canadian GAAP, discount rates are not changed unless there is an increase in the estimated future cash flows in which case the incremental cash flows are discounted at current market based rates.
 In addition, under Canadian GAAP, a credit-adjusted risk-free discount rate is used whereas under IFRS, the discount rate reflects the current market assessments of the time value of money and the risks specific to the liability.
-As a result of the provision for assets retirement obligations has been re-measured using the discount rate in effect at the transition date and adjustment has been recorded to corresponding assets.